redixhumayun/pi-rfid/README.md

 ## Base OS Image

+The base OS image used for all installations can be found in [this GDrive link](https://drive.google.com/file/d/1gxzEfLJJQkubYYjEBph1UnbrfVTQx4nT/view?usp=sharing).
 **Need to fill this section out**

 ## Set Up Pi As Managed Instance with AWS SSM